 If you are in financial trouble and are considering filing bankruptcy, you want relief immediately.
 One of the most common questions our Fort Lauderdale bankruptcy lawyers here is about how long the process will take.
-Typically, the bankruptcy process takes anywhere from four to six months.
+Typically, the Florida Chapter 7 bankruptcy process takes from four to six months.
 Below, our attorney explains the timelines associated with each step of the process, and the factors that could delay your case.

 File the Bankruptcy Paperwork